BSData/horus-heresy/README.md

 If you want to add something generic to all 18 legions, rename the .cattemplate to .cat, edit it to add the new unit, rename the file back to .cat, and then run BSCopy's copy_changes_from_template or ask @NStephenH#0001 in discord.

-### For 2.0
+### Creating units

-In general, we remove the "Legion" prefix from units.
+In general, we remove the "Legion" prefix from units, unless that unit has a non-legion equivalent such as Legion Baneblade

 We create a unit entry for each unit, and a model entry within that unit (even if it's a single model unit).
 This allows us to get an accurate model count and keeps everything consistent.